Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The Temora SA2's income level is below the national average according to ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers in Temora SA2 is $44,115 and the average income stands at $54,584.
-This compares to figures for Rest of NSW's of $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $49,678 (median) and $61,467 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Temora all fall between the 11th and 17th percentiles nationally.
-The largest income bracket comprises 27.5% earning $400 - $799 weekly (1,820 residents).
-Unlike broader trends, only 6.3% fall within the $1,500 - $2,999 range.
-Housing costs are modest with 90.3% of income retained, but total disposable income ranks at just the 17th percentile nationally.
+The Temora SA2's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2022.
+The Temora SA2's median income among taxpayers is $44,115 and the average income stands at $54,584.
+These figures compare to those of Rest of NSW, which are $49,459 (median) and $62,998 (average).
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Temora would be approximately $49,678 (median) and $61,467 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Temora fall between the 11th and 17th percentiles nationally.
+The largest income segment comprises 27.5% earning $400 - $799 weekly (1,820 residents).
+In contrast, broader area trends show that 29.9% fall within the $1,500 - $2,999 range.
+Housing costs are modest in Temora, with 90.3% of income retained.
+However, total disposable income ranks at just the 17th percentile nationally.

 Frequently Asked Questions - Income